Raelifin/sumibli/raw/philo_number.md

 Here's where things get really different: the standard Sumibli numerical framework doesn't use base-ten, it uses 🔗https://www.seximal.net/ base-six💬.
 Instead of having a one's-place, a ten's-place, a hundred's-place, and so on, we have a one's-place, a six's-place, a thirty-six's-place, and so on.
 The digits "🔈22💬" thus mean two-ones and two-sixes, ie fourteen.

 Even more divergent from English, the standard numerical framework is little-endian.
 This mean the least significant digits in the number come first, followed by more significant digits.
-This means "sibata" corresponding to 🔈32💬 means three-ones and two-sixes, ie fifteen.
+This means "sidata" corresponding to 🔈32💬 means three-ones and two-sixes, ie fifteen.

 |Sumibli|Vowel-Annotated
 Digits|Little-Endian